guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 ---

 ### Simulation status and information
-The preliminary molecular dynamics simulations are currently ongoing.

-The analyses and results presented correspond to partial trajectories (29 ns) obtained from a planned 200 ns production run.

 The Salvinorin A structure was obtained from the Automated Topology Builder (ATB) and Repository.
 KOR structure was retrieved from Protein Data Bank (PDB ID 6B73).